kriswilk/buzzah/README.md

 - Visit [this page](https://circuitpython.org/board/adafruit_qtpy_rp2040/) and DOWNLOAD the latest "stable" release.
 - Plug the microcontroller into your computer.
 - On the microcontroller, there are TWO very tiny buttons.
-HOLD DOWN the button CLOSEST to the USB port.
+HOLD the button CLOSEST to the USB port.
 - WHILE HOLDING the first button, press and release the other button.
 - CONTINUE TO HOLD the first button until your computer recognizes a new USB drive called "RPI-RP2".
 - RELEASE the first button.